OnePlus 8 series sale date in India announced, offer price starts at Rs 39,999 | Pocketnow

-OnePlus has finally announced the sale date of its OnePlus 8 series in India.
+OnePlus has finally announced the sale date of the OnePlus 8 series in India through its Red Cable Club.
 The OnePlus 8, 8 Pro can be purchased in India from May 29 onwards across all channels.

 Further, the pop-up bundle will open up for an exclusive sale for Red Cable Club members on May 28, starting at Rs 45,999.